 10. Ruben Xaus is the only rider who has won around here after starting outside the top 10 grid spots.
 In 2003 he recorded the double starting both races from 12th on the grid.

-Pics: Ducati, Kawasaki, Kel EdgeEnjoy more Fast Bikes reading in the four-weekly magazine.
+Pics: Ducati, Kawasaki, Kel EdgeEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.